baggepinnen/SpectralDistances.jl/docs/src/ltimodels.md

 - Use [MKL.jl](https://github.com/JuliaComputing/MKL.jl) instead of the default OpenBLAS (can yield about 2x performance improvement).

+## Further reading and examples
+This [notebook](https://nbviewer.jupyter.org/github/baggepinnen/julia_examples/blob/master/identification_robust.ipynb) illustrates how the estimation of models in the presence of strong impulsive noise can be improved.

 ## Type reference
 ```@index
 Pages = ["ltimodels.md"]